WestDRI/wgpages/content/julia/julia-02-threads1.md

 nthreads()           # now we have access to 4 threads
 ```

-When launched from this interface, these four threads will run on two CPU cores on the login node -- more of a
+When launched from this interface, these four threads will run on several CPU cores on the login node -- likely a
-concurrent (than parallel) run, especially considering the number of people logged into Uu's login node right now.
-Soon,
+combination of concurrent and parallel execution, especially considering the number of people who might be logged into
-when doing benchmarking, we'll switch to running Julia inside Slurm jobs on compute nodes, but for now let's continue on
+Uu's login node right now.
+Soon, when doing benchmarking, we can switch to running Julia inside Slurm jobs on compute
-the login node.
+nodes, but for now let's continue on the login node.

 Let's run our first multi-threaded code: